 There are also other parks such as Dreamworld ($109 per day – open from 10:30 a.m. to 4 p.m.) or WhiteWater World (remember to check the schedules which vary during week days and weekends as well as the opening days, the park being closed during colder months).

-We advise you to buy your tickets online for better deals.
+Buy your tickets online for better deals!

 Go out and party